ABSOLUTES FOR EVERY ORGANIZATION

 Darwin once said, “It is not the strongest of the species that survive, nor the most intelligent, but the ones most responsive to change.”

-These words ring truer than ever today, as our customers, competitors, and markets are changing at increasingly faster paces.
-Change has never been this fast and will never be this slow again.
+These words ring truer than ever today, as our customers, competitors, and markets are shifting at increasingly faster paces.

-To not only survive but thrive in the current competitive marketplace, an organization’s internal rate of change needs to move at the same pace, or faster, than external change.
-If we apply Darwin’s observation to today’s business world, we can assume that the organizations that land on top are the ones that are the most agile and adaptive.
-Organizations must be open to approaching their internal and operational processes differently, routinely seeking out ways to change and improve upon the status quo – or else the market will simply outrun them.
+To not only survive but thrive in the current competitive marketplace, an organization’s internal rate of adaptability needs to move at the same pace, or faster, than external forces.
+If we apply Darwin’s observation to today’s business world, we can assume that the organizations that land on top are the ones that are the most agile.
+Organizations must be open to approaching their internal and operational processes differently, routinely seeking out ways to improve upon the status quo – or else the market will simply outrun them.

 Leaders and organizations need to challenge themselves and their people to continue to look for new methods and innovations.
-Some of you may need to do this through necessity – there’s a new competitor snapping at your heels or rapidly changing market conditions have forced your hand.
+Some of you may need to do this through necessity – there’s a new competitor snapping at your heels or rapidly changing market conditions, like inflation or supply issues, quickly impacting your bottom line.
 But in many ways, this is just good business sense.
 Looking back at history, there are companies that were on top for a very long time, but they got comfortable with the status quo and many of them are gone now.
 You know who they are or were.

 Left Image Example